Amortized Maximum Inner Product Search with Learned Support Functions: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets.} We evaluate on four datasets from the BEIR benchmark~\cite{thakur2021beir}: FIQA, Quora, Natural Questions (NQ), and HotpotQA.
-These corpora ensure robustness across complementary domains and retrieval styles, ranging from financial QA (FIQA) semantic duplicate detection (Quora) to factoid extraction from Wikipedia (NQ) and multi-hop reasoning (HotpotQA).
-Furthermore, they allow us to assess scalability across order-of-magnitude differences in database size, containing approximately \textbf{52K}, \textbf{513K}, \textbf{2.6M}, and \textbf{5.2M} keys, respectively.
+\paragraph{Datasets.} We evaluate on four datasets from the BEIR benchmark~\citep{thakur2021beir}: FIQA, Quora, Natural Questions (NQ), and HotpotQA.
+These corpora ensure robustness across complementary domains and retrieval styles, ranging from financial QA (FIQA) and semantic duplicate detection (Quora) to factoid extraction from Wikipedia (NQ) and multi-hop reasoning (HotpotQA).
+Furthermore, they allow us to assess scalability across order-of-magnitude differences in database size, containing approximately \textbf{52K}, \textbf{513K}, \textbf{2.6M}, and \textbf{5.2M} keys, respectively; Appendix~\ref{app:bioasq} additionally reports a scaling study on \textbf{BioASQ} ($n\approx 15$M keys).
 In all cases, we treat questions as queries and the associated passages or answers as the database keys $\mathcal{Y}$.
-All text is encoded into $d = 384$ dimensional L2-normalized embeddings using the general-purpose \texttt{all-MiniLM-L6-v2}~\cite{reimers-2019-sentence-bert} encoder.
+All text is encoded into $d = 384$ dimensional L2-normalized embeddings using the general-purpose \texttt{all-MiniLM-L6-v2}~\citep{reimers-2019-sentence-bert} encoder; Appendix~\ref{app:encoders} confirms that our conclusions extend to higher-dimensional encoders (MPNet and DistilRoBERTa, $d=768$) without retuning.
 We use the encoder in an instruction-free manner, passing raw queries and passages without task-specific conditioning.
-Note that queries and keys differ intrinsically, as queries are short sentences while keys correspond to longer text passages.
-In other words, in each of these tasks the distribution $p_\mathcal{X}$ of queries (embeddings of short questions) differs from that of keys $\mathcal{Y}$ (embedding of long texts).
+Queries are short sentences while keys are longer text passages, so the distribution $p_\mathcal{X}$ intrinsically differs from that of keys $\mathcal{Y}$; we quantify this shift on each BEIR corpus in Appendix~\ref{app:query_key_shift}.